Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Move away from the person or suspicious context

-- Immediately notify your close contacts or security staff
+- Immediately inform your relatives or security staff

 - Keep the glass if possible, without putting yourself in danger